hritu-analytics/ecommerce-funnel-analysis/README.md

 ![Payment method completion rates](visualisations/01_payment_completion_rates.png)

-### This is costing R$380,000 in lost revenue
+### Finding 2: This is costing R$380,000 in lost revenue

 703 boleto orders failed during the analysis period.
 Total lost revenue: R$380,422.
 The average failed boleto order was worth R$541, so these aren't trivial transactions being abandoned.

 A conservative 30% recovery rate would bring back R$114,127.
 To put that in context, recovering existing failed orders is almost certainly cheaper than acquiring equivalent revenue through new customer acquisition.

-### The funnel tells a clear story when you look at it properly
+### Finding 3: The order funnel tells a clear story when you look at it properly

 ![Order funnel](visualisations/02_order_funnel.png)

 The biggest single drop happens at the cancellation stage, where 7.7% of all orders are lost.
 When I filtered by payment type, boleto orders accounted for the overwhelming majority of those cancellations.
 The rest of the funnel (product availability, processing) loses a relatively small percentage.

+To quantify exactly where effort should go: **cancellation accounts for 63% of total funnel loss, product unavailability for 26%, and processing failures for 11%.** This is not a distributed problem.
+It's concentrated, which means it's fixable.

-### Late deliveries are quietly damaging customer retention
+### Finding 4: Late deliveries are quietly damaging customer retention

 This wasn't part of my original question, but it jumped out of the data.
 For orders that do complete successfully: